The highlighted information on this page refers to functionality not yet generally available. It is available only in the Preview Sandbox environment.

 In the Preview environment, the word "hours" has been replaced with "time" in many of the options on this page.
 This is because you can now log time in days in addition to hours, as described in "Configuring Whether Time is Logged in Hours or Days."

 In the General Preferences section, specify the following:

-Log hours directly on projects: Allows users to log time on the project (both on the Updates tab and timesheet).
+Log time directly on projects: Allows users to log time on the project (both on the Updates tab and timesheet).
 If users do not record time at the project level, this options should remain unchecked.

-Log hours on projects that are complete: Allows users to record time on a project that has been marked complete.
+Log time on projects that are complete: Allows users to record time on a project that has been marked complete.
 If this option is disabled, users cannot record time for the work they have completed on projects in the Complete status.

-Log hours on future dates: Enables users to record future time (both on a timesheet or a work item).
+Log time on future dates: Enables users to record future time (both on a timesheet or a work item).
 Users typically are allowed to log time in the future because there might be times where they will be away from the office, but time needs to be recorded.